Pietro Mascagni: Musical career: 1880–1889

 The premiere of Mascagni's first cantata, In Filanda, took place at the Istituto Cherubini on 9 February 1881.
 Performed at a musical contest in Milan, the cantata won the first prize.
-In the same year Mascagni met the musicians Arrigo Boito and Amilcare Ponchielli in Milan.
+In the same year, Mascagni met the musicians Arrigo Boito and Amilcare Ponchielli in Milan.

 In 1882, he composed his Cantata alla gioia from a text by Friedrich Schiller, followed by La stella di Garibaldi for voice and piano, and La tua stella.
 On 6 May Mascagni left Livorno for Milan.
 He passed the admission examination of the Milan Conservatory on 12 October.
-In Milan, Mascagni met the noted composer Giacomo Puccini.
+In Milan, Mascagni met the noted composer Giacomo Puccini, and was a student of Amintore Galli, artistic director of the Casa Musicale Sonzogno.

 On 9 January 1883, Mascagni's sister, Maria, died.
 The cantata In Filanda became Pinotta, and was proposed for the musical contest of the Conservatorio, but as his registration was late, it was not accepted.

 In 1884, he composed Ballata for tenor and piano; M'ama non m'ama, scherzo for soprano and piano; Messagio d'amore, and Alla luna.

 In 1885, Mascagni composed Il Re a Napoli in Cremona, a romance for tenor and orchestra, on a text by Andrea Maffei.
 He left Milan without completing his studies.
 That year, he began touring as a conductor in the operetta companies of Vittorio Forlì, Alfonso and Ciro Scognamiglio, and, in Genoa, the company of Luigi Arnaldo Vassallo.

 Mascagni met the impresario Luigi Maresca in 1886 and started working with him.
 That December, Mascagni arrived in Cerignola with Maresca's company.
 He was accompanied by Argenide Marcellina Carbognani (Lina), his future wife.
 Helped by the mayor Giuseppe Cannone, Mascagni soon left the company of Maresca, though not without problems.

 He was appointed as the master of music and singing of the new philharmonia of Cerignola.
 His reputation grew.
 He also gave piano lessons.
 In February 1888, he began work on the Messa di Gloria.
-In July, Casa Sonzogno announced in the Teatro Illustrato its second competition for a one-act opera.
+In July 1888, Casa Musicale Sonzogno announced in the Teatro Illustrato its second competition for a one-act opera, to be judged by a panel including Galli and Antonio Ghislanzoni.
 The following year, Mascagni completed his composition of Cavalleria rusticana on 27 May and sent the manuscript to Milan.
+Mascagni won against seventy-two other operas, including Niccola Spinelli's Labilia and Vincenzo Ferroni's Rudello.

 Mascagni married Lina Carbognani on 3 February 1889.
 The next day their first son, Domenico Mascagni ("Mimì"), was born.
 Their son Dino was born on 3 January 1891.
 A daughter, Emi, was born in 1892.